 You can expect to experience some pain right after your rhinoplasty, but it should fade relatively quickly.
 Most patients report that they only need to take narcotic pain relievers for a few days following surgery, and can move on to using milder pain relievers within a week of the procedure.

-Your level of discomfort also depends on exactly which procedure – ie. closed or open rhinoplasty — your plastic surgeon performs.
+Your level of discomfort also depends on exactly which procedure — closed or open rhinoplasty — your plastic surgeon performs.

-Removal of the Splint and Packing
+Removal of the splint and packing

 During the initial recovery process, your nose will be covered in bandages and protected by a splint.
-Your sinuses will be packed with gauze.
+Your sinuses may be packed with gauze.
 The splint and bandages will be removed after about a week, and the packing will come out at around the same time or shortly after.

 Many patients say that the most difficult part of the recovery process is the initial period during which the nasal splint and packing are in place.
 Your face will feel swollen and puffy, the area around your eyes may be bruised, and your nose will be painfully tender.

 It’s recommended that you make use of cold packs to reduce swelling during this time, and take whatever pain relievers your doctor has prescribed.
-It will take about 2 weeks for the swelling and bruising to improve.
+It will take about two weeks for the swelling and bruising to improve.

-Dealing with a Dry Throat
+Dealing with a dry throat

 One of the most common causes of discomfort after rhinoplasty is a dry throat.
-Since your sinuses will be packed with gauze during the first part of recovery, you’ll need to breathe through your mouth.
-This causes throat dryness.
-Here are some tips for soothing your dry throat:
+Since your sinuses will be packed with gauze during the first part of recovery, you’ll need to breathe through your mouth, causing throat dryness.

-- Run a humidifier by your bedside while you sleep
+- Run a humidifier by your bedside while you sleep.

-- Avoid smoking cigarettes and drinking alcohol
+- Avoid smoking cigarettes and drinking alcohol.

-- Drink a cup of hot tea with honey
+- Drink a cup of hot tea with honey.

-- Hot, steamy showers can provide relief
+- Hot, steamy showers can provide relief.

-- Stay hydrated with cool water
+- Stay hydrated with cool water.

-- Lozenges can provide temporary relief
+- Lozenges can provide temporary relief.

 Many over the counter medications are also available to treat a dry throat, but consult your doctor if you find yourself using them frequently.
 Avoid decongestants, as they won’t help.

-Reducing Bruising and Inflammation
+Reducing bruising and inflammation

 An ice pack can help to reduce swelling.
 Apply it to your face as needed to provide relief from pain and inflammation.
 During the early days of recovery, laying down with a cold pack on your face will go a long way toward keeping the swelling manageable.

 Over the counter anti-inflammatory medicines like aspirin and ibuprofen will also help with pain and swelling.
 Take care not to exceed the recommended dose, and talk with your doctor if you have any questions about interactions with your pain killers.

-Avoiding Bumps and Reinjury
+Avoiding bumps and injury

-Take care to avoid bumping your nose, and consult your doctor immediately if you do reinjure yourself during the recovery process.
+Take care to avoid bumping your nose, and consult your doctor immediately if you do injure yourself during the recovery process.
 You may need to schedule an appointment for a quick check up, or detailed imaging to determine the extent of the injury.

-Getting Plenty of Rest
+Getting plenty of rest

 Anxiety is just as detrimental to the recovery process as actual physical exertion.
-Choose somewhere comfortable to rest, and make sure all of your needs will be met in advance of your nasal surgery.
+Choose somewhere comfortable to rest, and make sure that all of your needs will be met in advance of your nasal surgery.
 Proper planning can help to ensure a restful recovery.

 A recent study by the American National Institute of Health shows that listening to your favorite music is helpful for recovery.
 The doctors conducting the study found that patients in surgical recovery who listened to music used less pain medication and were less anxious about the recovery process.